cypress-io/cypress-documentation/source/zh-cn/guides/dashboard/projects.md

 # Record keys

-See {% urlHash "Record key" Record-key %} for a full description of how the record keys are used.
+See {% urlHash "Record key" 录制秘钥 %} for a full description of how the record keys are used.

 ## Create new record key